395t/review-assignments/_summaries/kitaev2020reformer.md

 The key idea of this scheme is to first project vectors on a unit sphere and then divide the space into cardinal sectors as buckets by comparing the the coordinate numbers.
 A figure on simplified 2D case for LSH is shown below.
-Once points are on the circle, whether coordinate $$x_0 > x_1$$ and $$ -x_0 > x_1$$ defines the two diagonal lines and therefore separates the space into four sectors -- four buckets.
+Once points are on the circle, the conditions $$x_0 > x_1$$ and $$ -x_0 > x_1$$ define the two diagonal lines and therefore separate the space into four sectors -- four buckets.
 ![F76EC8AB-A423-4993-A77C-E79FF4A01917](https://user-images.githubusercontent.com/25853995/135883728-d0e7f6f7-5648-4601-a4d3-98d92b730650.png)

-Now that we have a working LSH, the equivalence relations given by the LSH would partition vectors into serveral buckets, where only intra-bucket attention computation is significant enough.
+Now that we have a working LSH, the equivalence relations given by the LSH would partition vectors into serveral buckets, where only intra-bucket attention computation is significant enough to be considered in the softmax.
 There is one last optimization for better implementation on gpu and peak memory reduction: batching and chuncking.
 The queries are sorted by LSH results into buckets and the queries are chopped into even size chuncks.
 To fully cover attentions in the same LSH partition, the attentions are calculated within the current chunck and the previous chunck.